Béni Badibanga

-Béni Badibanga Diata (born 19 February 1996) is a footballer who plays for Forge FC in the Canadian Premier League.
-Born in DR Congo, he represented Belgium at youth international level.
+Béni Badibanga Diata (born 19 February 1996) is a Belgian footballer who plays for Inter Toronto FC in the Canadian Premier League.
 He spent most of his career in Belgium, with over 100 appearances in the Belgian top flight and has also played professionally in Morocco and Canada.

 Early life

-Badibanga was born in the Democratic Republic of the Congo.
+Badibanga was born Belgium and is a citizen of the Democratic Republic of the Congo.
 As his father was a businessman with a multinational Congolese company in the mining industry, he moved to London, England for a period, before moving to northern France near Lille.
 He later moved to Belgium, where he began playing youth football with RRC de Waterloo.
 He then joined RCS Brainois.
 At age 12, he joined AFC Tubize.
 When he was 14, he was approached by Standard Liège, but chose not to join as he was not yet mentally prepared to leave home.
 The following year, he was approached again by Standard Liège as well as Anderlecht, and chose to join Standard Liège, as his brother played at Anderlecht and he did not want to be in his shadow.